starry99/catbook/study/Imperial_mathematics/year_1/An_Introduction_to_Applied_math/IAM_Sheet.md

 ---
 layout: simple
-title: A Brief Summary of Introduction to Applied Mathematics
+title: An Introduction to Applied Mathematics Memory Sheet
 ---

 #### Based on the notes and lectures by [Prof. Darren Crowdy](https://www.ma.ic.ac.uk/~dgcrowdy/).